 Of course, when it comes to responding to this way of welcoming someone, a human just doesn’t have what it takes to mirror the behavior.
 Therefore, a simple stroke on the cat’s head will suffice as a greeting gesture from your part.

 Have you ever strolled relaxed through the apartment just to have your heart jump out of your chest when laying eyes on the unexpected dead guest in the middle of the living room?
 Or maybe you were trying to put on a pair of slippers to get to the bathroom in the middle of the night and felt the horrible cold feathers on your foot as you were waking up the whole house with your screaming?

 Dead animals are the ultimate proof your cat loves you.
 She has taken the time and put in the effort to hunt and has brought the prey back to her family to show them her affection and support.
 Derived from the parental process of hunting to feed their cubs, these unique gifts might even mean that cats see us as big, sloppy cats who can’t hunt on their own and need to be fed.
-On a more realistic note, dead animals and other gifts we are showered with by our felines are the continuity of their natural behaviour.

 How to keep loving your cat and show them that after such a surprise?
 Take into consideration what that “gift” represents for your cat.
 She doesn’t see it as a potential source of disease, nor does she consider herself a cold-blooded murderer.
 For any cat, prey is the source of life, the very base of survival, and she could only give that to those she loves the most.

 So as a token of appreciation, even though you really want to, do not scream at your cat or show her you are upset.
 It will only confuse her, but it won’t stop her from trying to comfort you from time to time with these exquisite treats.